KDIS-DSPPM/r-fundamentals/README.md

 ## Special thanks

-This course is a remix version of [the course](https://github.com/rochelleterman/PS239T) originally developed by [Rochelle Terman](http://rochelleterman.com/) then revised by [Rachel Bernhard](http://rachelbernhard.com/).
-Other teaching materials draw from the workshops Jae Yeon Kim has created for [D-Lab](https://dlab.berkeley.edu/) and [Data Science Discovery Program](https://data.berkeley.edu/research/discovery-program-home) at UC Berkeley.
+This course is a remix version of [the course](https://github.com/rochelleterman/PS239T) originally developed by [Rochelle Terman](http://rochelleterman.com/) (currently Assisant Professor at the University of Chicago) then revised by [Rachel Bernhard](http://rachelbernhard.com/) (currently Assistant Professor at the University of California-Davis).
+I taught the course originally developed by Rochelle three times at Berkeley (TA, lead instructor, and co-instructor).
+Other teaching materials draw from the workshops I have created for [D-Lab](https://dlab.berkeley.edu/) at UC Berkeley.

 ![](https://i.creativecommons.org/l/by/4.0/88x31.png) This work is licensed under a [Creative Commons Attribution 4.0 International License](https://creativecommons.org/licenses/by/4.0/).